CAN bus: Automotive

-The modern automobile may have as many as 70 electronic control units (ECU) for various subsystems.
-Traditionally, the biggest processor is the engine control unit.
-Others are used for Autonomous Driving, Advanced Driver Assistance System (ADAS), transmission, airbags, antilock braking/ABS, cruise control, electric power steering, audio systems, power windows, doors, mirror adjustment, battery and recharging systems for hybrid/electric cars, etc. Some of these form independent subsystems, but communications among others is essential.
-A subsystem may need to control actuators, or receive feedback from sensors.
+The modern automobile may have as many as 70 electronic control units (ECUs) for various subsystems.
+Usually the biggest processor is the engine control unit.
+Others are used for autonomous driving, advanced driver assistance system (ADAS), transmission, airbags, antilock braking/ABS, cruise control, electric power steering, audio systems, power windows, doors, mirror adjustment, battery and recharging systems for hybrid/electric cars, etc. Some of these form independent subsystems, but communication among others is essential.
+A subsystem may need to control actuators or receive feedback from sensors.
 The CAN standard was devised to fill this need.
-One key advantage is that interconnection between different vehicle systems can allow a wide range of safety, economy and convenience features to be implemented using software alone - functionality which would add cost and complexity if such features were "hard wired" using traditional automotive electrics.
+One key advantage is that interconnection between different vehicle systems can allow a wide range of safety, economy and convenience features to be implemented using software alone - functionality which would add cost and complexity if such features were hard wired using traditional automotive electrics.
 Examples include: